siddou/siddou.github.io/_posts/2019-03-12-aws-certified-Solutions-architect.md

 - http://s3-eu-west-1.amazonaws.com/acloudguru
 - **Not suitable to install an operating system on.**
 - Successful uploads will generate a **HTTP 200** status code.
-- By default, all newlycreated buckets are **PRIVATE**.
+- By default, all newly created buckets are **PRIVATE**.
 You can setup access control to your bucket using:
   - **Bucket Policies**
   - **Access Control Lists**
 - S3 buckets can be configured to create access logs which log all requests made to S3 bucket.
 This can be sent to another bucket and even another bucket in another account.